 - Spatial mapping in DirectX

-There are other key features that many immersive apps will want to use, which are also exposed to DirectX apps:
+There are other key features that many immersive applications will want to use that are also exposed to DirectX applications: